antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

       3. Apply [stemming](https://en.wikipedia.org/wiki/Stemming) to the words in the texts.

-   4. Linear vector space representation
+   4. Linear vector space representation.

-      1. This means that we represent the collection with document*word matrix.
+      - This means that we represent the collection with a document-word matrix.

-      2. Each unique word is a basis vector in that space.
+      - Each unique word is a basis vector in that space.

-      3. For each document the corresponding point in that space is derived from the number of appearances of document's words.
+      - For each document the corresponding point in that space is derived from the number of appearances of document's words.

    5. Extract topics.

-      1. In this notebook Non-Negative Matrix Factorization (NNMF) is used.
+      - In this document [NNMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) is used.

-      2. In order to obtain better results with NNMF some experimentation and refinements of the topics search have to be done.
+      - In order to obtain better results with NNMF some experimentation and refinements of the topics search have to be done.

    6. Map the documents over the extracted topics.

-      1. The original matrix of the vector space representation is replaced with a matrix with columns representing topics (instead of words.)
+      - The original matrix of the vector space representation is replaced with a matrix with columns representing topics (instead of words.)

-   7. Order the topics according to their presence across the years.
+   7. Order the topics according to their presence across the years (or other related tags).

-      1. This can be done with hierarchical clustering.
+      - This can be done with hierarchical clustering.

+      - Alternatively,

-      2. Alternatively, (i) for a given topic find the weighted mean of the years of the documents that have that topic, and (ii) order the topics according to those mean values.
+        1. for a given topic find the weighted mean of the years of the documents that have that topic, and

+        2. order the topics according to those mean values.

-   8. List or plot the evolution (time-line) of the documents according to their topics.
+   8. Visualize the evolution of the documents according to their topics.

       1. This can be done by simply finding the contingency matrix year vs topic.